 But what do we do when we can’t change the signature?
 How do we substitute fake arguments, or a fake return value?

 It’s time to talk about partial mocks in Swift.

 Last time, we looked at How Does Swift Support Stubbing and Mocking?
 Swift’s

 extension declaration opens the way, letting us attach new protocols to existing classes.
 That much is well-known in the Swift community.

 I wrote OCMockito because I wanted Objective-C mock objects that struck a better balance between “precise” and “forgiving”.
 I also wanted test code that was easier to read and write.
-What can we do with Swift mock objects?
+What can we do with Swift mocking?